 Tracy’s The Great Awakening homogenized the eighteenth-century past so he might steady his own anxious nineteenth-century society.
 Looking at it critically, however, offers an opportunity to understand eighteenth-century colonial revivalism for what it was in its own time, not in Tracy’s time or ours.
 The sometimes peculiar and quite different Dutch Reformed and Presbyterian revivals in New Jersey and Pennsylvania, the whipping and jailing of Baptist preachers by Virginia sheriffs and courts on the eve of the American Revolution, and the tension inside declining New England Puritan congregations that fostered revivals there, point to the artificiality of Tracy’s homogenizing label about the eighteenth-century revivals, “The Great Awakening.”

 But modern American revivals bore at least two important links to their colonial predecessors.
-The charismatic theatricality of George Whitefield, Gilbert Tennent, and “Swearing Jack” Waller would take modern American form in Charles Finney, Amy Semple McPherson, Billy Graham, and these modern revivalists also emphasized individual conversion and the “born-again experience,” just as George Whitefield had done.
+The charismatic theatricality of George Whitefield, Gilbert Tennent, and “Swearing Jack” Waller would take modern American form in Charles Finney, Aimee Semple McPherson, Billy Graham, and these modern revivalists also emphasized individual conversion and the “born-again experience,” just as George Whitefield had done.
 In these ways, at least two critical features of the eighteenth-century colonial revivals lived on far beyond their own time to shape distinctive features of modern American life.

 Solomon Stoddard, A Guide To Christ (Boston, 1714), 6.

 Jonathan Edwards, “Distinguishing Marks of a Work of the Spirit of God,” in The Works of Jonathan Edwards: The Great Awakening, ed.
 C. C. Goen (New Haven, 1972), 4:269.